ash0080/gun.doc.cn/React.md

 ## gun-react

-This is a React library for Gun which was adapted from https://gun.eco/ The source code live here; https://github.com/allindeveloper/gun-react
+This is a React library for Gun which was adapted from https://gun.eco/

+The library source code lives here; https://github.com/allindeveloper/gun-react

 ## Intro

-This React library exposes the all Gun functionalities.
+This React library exposes all the Gun functionalities.

 ### Note
 For more Information, please check out the Github page here https://github.com/amark/gun